-Homework Requirements: Students are expected to read chapter material prior to in-class discussions, complete study guides, practice exams, and complete lab reports.
-Nightly homework can average 1 to 2 hours.
-Summer homework will be required; see the instructor for resources before the end of the school year.
+Students are expected to read chapter material prior to in-class discussions, complete study guides, practice exams, and complete lab activities.
+Lab work plays a significant role in this course.

 Prerequisite: Advanced performance in CP or H Biology & CP or H Chemistry; Algebra proficiency, including scientific notation and dimensional analysis.
-Summer work may be required and assessed for students.
+Summer work is required and assessed for students.